Skip to main content

 Calibrate your thesis keywords

 Navigate to Settings → Market Signals → Calibration.
-Set the specific thesis keywords and narrative framing that define your company’s investment story — not just your sector category, but your specific positioning within it.
+Set the specific thesis keywords that define your company’s investment story — not just your sector category, but your specific positioning within it.
 Example: “vertical SaaS for independent freight brokers” rather than just “logistics software.”

 3